-T-Mobile is currently the third most popular wireless service provider in the United States, but it’s not the only one that uses its towers.
+T-Mobile is one of the most popular wireless service provider in the United States, but it’s not the company to use its towers.
 Indeed, many brands and services pay for access to its network.

 Each of these mobile virtual network operators (MVNOs) offers their own rate plans, phone selection, billing, and customer service.
 These companies simply rely on T-Mobile for cellular coverage.

 We’ve gathered up some of the cheapest rate plans you can find for the various carriers that use T-Mobile’s network.
 This isn’t every option available, but rather a list of the ones we like best.
 Many of the carriers who use T-Mobile allow for Bring Your Own Device meaning you can keep the phone you have.

 The great thing about Mint Mobile is that it gets cheaper the longer you commit to using the service.
 As if that weren’t appealing enough, it offers an introductory discount for signing up.